ThatCoolCoder/foss-rcas/README.md

         - Check anticlockwise physics is working as intended
         - Consider moment of inertia of motor, as prop should spin up and down differently.
             - currently it has too much aero force to weight ratio
+        - Have a constant stopping force from the motor, otherwise it never stops.
         - Make an electrics debug UI thing, so people can see how much thrust/rpm/current their stuff makes and tweak parameters accordingly.
         - Make prop drag based on raw force, not efficiency factor force.
 This makes it way easier to tune to have the right rpm, current and thrust.
             - Will require retuning all the planes